 CPT recognises the detrimental effect of car usage on air quality.
 To not target measures against cars would not sufficiently encourage modal shift, if congestion is not reduced the cost of public transport would go up and in particular the socially deprived areas would then suffer most.
+In these areas it is often people who have no choice but to use the bus.

 Prioritising road space for buses and coaches to ensure a fast and consistent journey time is essential to encourage people to make the switch.
-As is maintaining access to the retail and leisure core where passengers want to travel to without increasing the walking distance from City Centre stops and interchanges.